michelderu/wxd-spark-hcd/README.md

 ```
 See the [IBM watsonx.data documentation](https://www.ibm.com/docs/en/watsonxdata/standard/2.2.x?topic=administering-exposing-minio-service) for more information.

-Navigate to [http://localhost:9001/](http://localhost:9001/) and use username / password for MinIO: dummyvalue / dummyvalue.
+Navigate to [http://localhost:9001/](http://localhost:9001/) and use dummyvalue / dummyvalue as a username and password for MinIO.

 ![minio-homepage](./assets/minio-homepage.png)